 Anyone involved in communications infrastructure or emergency response might use radio scanners – plus anyone in the area who is curious.

-Different agencies use different frequencies, and different scanners cover many frequencies.
-With the best police scanners, you can look up frequencies within your agencies that you’re into following.
+Different agencies use different frequencies, and different models cover many frequencies.
+With advanced scanners, you can look up frequencies within your agencies that you’re into following.

 Types of Radios